 - Skill development is wedded to the need to understand the foreign culture in order to ensure communication.

-- Better understanding of English and our own culture is a byproduct of foreign language study.
+- A better understanding of English and our own culture is a byproduct of foreign language study.

 In their language class, students should expect: